Asteroid that wiped out dinosaurs triggered ‘megatsunami,’ with mile-high waves

 “The continents looked a little bit different,” Range said.
 “Most of the East Coast of North America and the north coast of Africa easily saw 8 meter-plus waves.
 There was no land between North and South America, so the wave went into the Pacific.”

-Range compared the episode to the infamous Sumatra Tsunami in 2004 that followed a magnitude 9.2 earthquake on the west coast of northern Sumatra.
-More than 200,000 people perished.
+Range compared the episode to the infamous Sumatra Tsunami in 2004 that followed a 9.2-magnitude earthquake on the west coast of northern Sumatra.
+More than 200,000 people perished in that.

 The megatsunami more than 60 million years ago had 30,000 times more energy than what occurred in 2004, Range said.